elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 * Some of the (meta)data schemas considered standard in Life Sciences define the relations between elements of the model in a more implicit way (e.g. ISA-TAB,  MAGE-TAB).
 * Some data repositories develop customised (meta)data schemas.
 * Different metadata schemas are preferred for different purposes.
 For instance,
-  * [Schema.org](https://schema.org) and [Bioschemas.org](https://bioschemas.org/index.html) markup are mostly used to describe web resources and make them findable by search engines on the Web.
+  * [Schema.org](https://schema.org) and [Bioschemas.org](https://bioschemas.org/index.html) markup are mostly used to describe web resources and make them findable by Web search engines.
   * [Data Catalog Vocabulary (DCAT)](https://www.w3.org/TR/vocab-dcat-2/) is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
   * [Investigation-Study-Assay (ISA) model](https://isa-tools.org/isa-api/content/isamodel.html#) was originally designed for describing multi-omics experiments in Life Sciences.
-  * The [OME Model](https://docs.openmicroscopy.org/ome-model/6.0.0/) is a specification for storing data on biological imaging.
+  * The [OME Data Model](https://docs.openmicroscopy.org/ome-model/latest/) is a specification for storing and exchanging data on biological imaging.

 * The [W3C](https://www.w3.org/) consortium has formalised a universal abstract data model to potentially establish relationships among any resource available on the web (people, places, web pages, events, abstract concepts, etc) called [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf-concepts/#section-Introduction).
 This universal abstract data model allows us to describe relationships between multiple resources encoded in different formats, following different standards and stored in different locations/servers on the internet.

-  [RDF model](https://www.w3.org/TR/rdf-concepts/#section-Concepts) consists of sentences in the form of “Subject” →  “Predicate” → “Object”, called Triples, that describes the relationship between different pieces of information.
+  [RDF model](https://www.w3.org/TR/rdf-concepts/#section-Concepts) consists of sentences in the form of “Subject” →  “Predicate” → “Object”, called Triples, that describe the relationship between different pieces of information.
 An example could be “Jaguar” → “is in” → “Jungle”.
 Subject and Object can be any resource available on the internet, Predicate (properties) connects resources to other resources or data values etc.

 * RDF concept can be written and applied to databases using different syntaxes, such as N-Triples, Turtle,  RDF/XML, RDFa, JSON-LD.
 The benefit is that web browsers can put the provided information with these syntaxes into context and “understand” the meaning (semantics) and relations contained in the digital object.
 Information provided in RDF syntaxes is *machine-interpretable*.
 Digital objects in these formats can specify the context and the globally unique definition of each resource by referencing other standard metadata schemas and vocabularies/ontologies to describe web resources, such as Schema.org or Bioschemas.org (for Life Sciences), Data Catalog Vocabulary (DCAT), Dublin Core, etc.